hai-vr/documentation/docs/products/vixen-control/index.md

 You can exclude specific objects from being affected by adding them in the *Do not change these objects* list.
 This only excludes the specified objects in that list; not their children.

 :::caution
-If you have a property affecting a component of type *SkinnedMeshRenderer* type, it will not affect the components of type *MeshRenderer*.
+If you have a property affecting a component of type *MeshRenderer* type, it will not affect the components of type *SkinnedMeshRenderer*, and inversely.

 If you need to affect both, create an additional object group that samples from an object of the other type.
 :::